Is the America’s Cup on TV? Channel, start time and how to watch online

 Skipper Ben Ainslie and his Ineos Britannia crew secured a first British challenge in the America’s Cup for 60 years.

-The New Zealand boat, helmed by Peter Burling, successfully defended the Cup in home waters three years ago and started the 2024 edition well, surging into a lead in the best-of-13 series as the British boat suffered technical problems.

-“It’s not the start we were looking for,” Ainslie ruefully, if a tad obviously, admitted.
+“It’s not the start we were looking for,” Ainslie ruefully, if a tad obviously, admitted after falling 3-0 behind.
 “We just couldn’t quite match them around the track.
 I’ve always said it would be tough.
 But that’s the game we’re in, and we’re going to keep plugging away.”

 Here’s everything you need to know: